 Put your talents to work for children.

-Available for individuals completing various programs including but not limited to: Social Work, Child and Family Development, Criminal Justice, Psychology, Communications and Public & Non-Profit Administration.
+Available for individuals completing various programs including but not limited to: Social Work, Child, and Family Development, Criminal Justice, Psychology, Communications, and Public & Non-Profit Administration.
 Applicants must have enthusiasm, a willingness to take initiative, and the ability to adapt to various situations and locations within the office and out in the community.
-Requires proficiency in Microsoft Suite (Word, Excel, PowerPoint, Outlook, and Publisher) and have current enrollment in a college or university.
+Requires proficiency in Microsoft Suite (Word, Excel, PowerPoint, Outlook, and Publisher) and has current enrollment in a college or university.

 For more information and questions, email Forensic Interview Manager, Olga Mathis, at email@example.com or give her a call her at (616) 393-6123.